 Packages for hiking holidays

 Take advantage of the wide range of benefits included in the Radstadt winter packages.

 Accompanied hiking tours

-- Clothing & equipment: Sturdy hiking boots/shoes*, full driking bottle, packed lunch (for tours with no alpine huts serving food and drink)
+- Clothing & equipment: Sturdy hiking boots/shoes*, full driking bottle, packed lunch (hut only at the end of the tour)

 - Price: Free with the Salzburger Sportwelt Card (Radstadt Guest Card).

 - If you have a Guest Card and take the wander bus, it will cost just € 1,- per ride.

 * Free hiking equipment hire for 1 day with Schuh & Sport Klieber for holders of the Salzburger Sportwelt Card (Radstadt Guest Card)

 Radstadt hiking test center

 The Salzburger Sportwelt Card (Radstadt Guest Card) entitles you to try out the following hiking equipment free of charge at Schuh & Sport Klieber :